Home Login Sign up Profile Log out

 Uaglio / Uaglione

 A common Neapolitan term meaning guy or dude.
-It's used to refer to young men or boys informally and with camaraderie — similar to saying bro or kid in English.
+It's used to refer to young men or boys informally, similar to saying bro or kid in English.
+It might also be written with the letter G in front, as guaglione, and it has a feminine counterpart: uagliona or guagliona.

 Jamme, jamme bell’

 A lively way of saying Let’s go!
-It's famously heard in the song Funiculì Funiculà and adds an affectionate touch with bell’, short for bella (beautiful), almost like saying Let’s go, sweetheart!”
+It's famously heard in the song Funiculì Funiculà and adds an affectionate touch with bell’, short for bella (beautiful), like saying Let’s go, sweetheart!

 An interjection used to get someone’s attention or express surprise.
-It can mean Hey! or Wow! depending on tone and context — very common in casual street conversations.
+It can mean Hey! or Wow! depending on tone and context, and it’s very common in casual street conversations.

 Nu babbà